neekunjchaturvedi/abuse/Readme.md

-## Abuse — CLI Roasts & Helpful Suggestions
+## 💀 Abuse — CLI Roasts

-Abuse is a small command-line tool that responds to mistyped shell commands with a witty roast and (helpful) suggestions for what you probably meant.
+Abuse is a small command-line tool that responds to mistyped shell commands with a witty roast.
 It's configurable, multi-language ready, and intended for developers who like a little personality in their terminal.

 ## Highlights